mpyrev/django-host-user-override/README.md

 Overrides current user based on host prefix.
 For example any request to
 ```5.user.example.com``` becomes request as if you were logged in as
 user with ID 5.
+This allows you to be logged in as different users in
+different tabs **at the same time** without losing your primary
+authenticated user.

-Works only if you're actually logged in as superuser.
+Works only if you're logged in as superuser.

 Also gives you big red banner on top of every page if your user is
 overridden.

+## Requirements

+* Your DNS server should resolve subdomains ```*.user.<your domain>```
+  to the same IP address as main domain.
+* Your project should not use absolute link generation or any other
+  technic that can change current subdomain.
+It is a more inconvenience
+  than requirement though.

-### Installing django-host-user-override
+## Installing django-host-user-override

 1. Install the package from PyPI: ```pip install django-host-user-override```